Friday, December 21, 2007

 In both cases, the scientists inserted several genes into a mature human cell.
 For reasons that no one can yet fully explain, this reset the molecular clock and turned older, mature cells into embryonic-like cells.
 Even among researchers, the result has a touch of science-fiction.

-"You have this extremely strong arrow of time -- and it's going completely backwards," said Dr. Thomson.
+"You have this extremely strong arrow of time -- and it's going completely backwards," said Dr. Thomson. (my emphasis)

 Douglas Melton, co-director of the Harvard Stem Cell Institute says: "You have to give Yamanaka enormous credit.
 Most people, including me, wouldn't have thought about using this approach."